nilsmango/project7III/content/water/best-water-sports-tracker.md

 [Download 7III Water](https://apps.apple.com/app/7iii-water-downwind-winging/id6495238780)

 7III Water is for those that just want to foil, track and own it.
-✅ No subscriptions
+✅ Subscription not required

-💵 One-time $20
+💵 One-time lifetime option

 🚀 Simple & fast tracking
 📈 See fastest km, top speeds, distance, stall speed, heart rate, waves, angles, turns

 ## Conclusion

 The water sports tracker app 7III Water is not for everybody.
-But if you like to own an app that will continue to simply try to make the best tools for you and your foiling or windsurfing journey, while staying simple and streamline and very beautiful, then we are here for you.
-For only about USD 20 we will be forever here for you.
-And if we just about lied there: don't worry, we save your sessions in Health, where you will find them forever.
-Free to try!
+But if you want a simple tracker focused on useful tools for foiling, windsurfing and other water sports, it may be a great fit.
+The free version lets you try it first, and a one-time GOAT upgrade is available if you prefer lifetime access instead of a recurring subscription.
+Sessions are stored in Apple Health and remain accessible independently of the app.

 <script>